vladmirfox/pokeemerald-expansion/CONTRIBUTING.md

 #### 5. Implement your code
 All of your work should go on this new, clean branch.
 If you already started work on a different branch, you can [cherry-pick](https://git-scm.com/docs/git-cherry-pick) you old commits onto this new branch, or just copy and paste the changes from the original files.

+##### Popular Features / Feature Branches

+If you are implementing functionality from a known community feature branch, it is **strongly** reccomended that you open a discussion thread _before_ starting.
+There are some situations where maintainers would ask you to use the existing feature branch as a base, and others where maintainers would want a feature to be written from scratch.

+This changes on a case by case basis.

 #### 6. Push your changes
 When you push your first commit, you'll need to push the new branch to the remote repo.
 ```bash